Would you break a rule for a cheaper airline ticket?

 “Consumers who shop around for the lowest travel fares by any means are actually playing the role economists imagine for them in an unregulated, fully functioning consumer economy,” she says.

 Anyone who takes the time to educate themself, find the best flight options and choose the least expensive one is driving prices lower and helping other passengers, she says.
+(Here’s what to do when your fligtht has been canceled or delayed.)

 Breaking a rule is still not right, but …